 What are Some Example Security Deposits?

-Some sample security deposits are for one months rent, first month’s rent, two months rent, or a lease which indicates that the security deposit is already paid.
+Some sample security deposits are for one month’s rent, the first month’s rent, two month’s rent, or a lease which indicates that the security deposit is already paid.
 The security deposit may be paid by most means, and most landlords typically accept the payment by a variety of means.
-The total money and cost of the security deposit is meant to cover the first month’s rent or two months rent.
+The total money and cost of the security deposit is meant to cover the first month’s rent or two months’ rent.

 For example, a sample security deposit clause is: “Tenant agrees to pay a security deposit in the sum of $2,000, which is equal to one month’s rent.”

-If you need help on laws regarding security deposits, and you have in interest in learning more, contact James Arrasmith, a landlord tenant attorney.
+If you need help on laws regarding security deposits, and you have an interest in learning more, contact James Arrasmith, an experienced landlord-tenant attorney.
 James Arrasmith can advise you as to the legal issue that you may be facing, whether you are a landlord or a tenant.
 Lawyer James Arrasmith can further help you interpret the lease agreement as a whole, including what is reasonable wear concerning last month’s rent.
 James Arrasmith is the best Sacramento tenant lawyer when it comes to security deposits.
 He is here to help you with your lease or rental agreement concerning the rental property.